jgchoti/harry-potter-searcher/README.md

 ## Introduction

-The PotterAPI Search Application is a project designed to interact with the PotterAPI to perform searches and retrieve information from the Harry Potter database.
-This application was developed as part of my studies with HackYourFuture Belgium, aimed at deepening my understanding of JavaScript.
+The PotterAPI Search Application is a project designed to interact with the [PotterAPI](https://potterdb.com/) to perform searches and retrieve information from the Harry Potter database.
+This application was developed as part of my studies with HackYourFuture Belgium, aimed at deepening my understanding of JavaScript particularly in the realm of **Fetching Data:** using `fetch` and `async/await`

 ## Project Goals